steveturbek/turbek.com/articles/tangible-interfaces-class.md

 Class 7
 In class work on 3D model, software, & electronics

-Homework: Bring finished models, software, electronics, with a Presentation milanote board

 Class 8
 In class work on 3D model, software, & electronics

 Class 9
 In class work on 3D model, software, & electronics

+Homework: Bring finished models, software, electronics, with a Presentation milanote board.

 Class 10
 Present products with marketing slides and or video